OhHeyItsJosh/COMP1004-Coursework/Planning/Progress tracker.md

 ## In Progress

-- [ ] Implement ability to create and open project (a project selection menu):<br>- [x] Prototype project selection menu with wireframes<br>- [ ] Implement the project selection menu in the application
+- [ ] Implement initial dashboard layout and content:<br><br>- [ ] Make some additional prototypes for what elements such as progress graphs should look like<br>- [ ] Implement basic layout shown in initial wireframe (without any of the graph stuff)<br>- [ ] Create and implement the graph functionality

 ## Sprint Backlog

 - [ ] [[Scrum meeting 5|Sprint 5 spec]]
-- [ ] Implement initial dashboard layout and content
 - [ ] Create sequence diagram